calii23/icon-packer/README.md

 @HtmlImport("frontend://icons.html")
 ```
 to the main layout.
 The application must provide files
-from the `static` direction in the resources on Vaadin root
+from the `static` directory in the resources on Vaadin root
 path.
 (Default in Spring Boot)

 # config.json